ml-tooling/lazycluster/README.md

 # Actually execute it remotely in a `Runtime`
 task = Runtime('host-1').execute_task(task, execute_async=False)

-# The stdout from from the executing `Runtime` can be accessed via the execution log of teh `RuntimeTask`
+# The stdout from from the executing `Runtime` can be accessed via the execution log of the `RuntimeTask`
 task.print_log()

 # Print the return of the `hello()` call